US agency loosens mask guidance for summer campers - WTMJ

 Children who aren’t fully vaccinated should still wear masks outside when they’re in crowds or in sustained close contact with others – and when they are inside, the Centers for Disease Control and Prevention said.
 Fully vaccinated kids need not wear masks indoors or outside, the agency said.

+The guidelines open the door to a more conventional camp experience and came out in the nick of time, just before camps start opening in some parts of the country, said Tom Rosenberg, president of the American Camp Association.

-The guidance is the first in a wave of updates that will incorporate the agency’s recent decisions on masks and social distancing.
-Last week, the CDC said Americans don’t have to be as cautious about using masks and social distancing outdoors, and that fully vaccinated people generally don’t need to follow such measures indoors, either.
+The guidance is the first in a wave of updates that will incorporate the CDC’s recent decisions on masks and social distancing.
+Earlier this month, the agency said Americans don’t have to be as cautious about masks and distancing outdoors, and that fully vaccinated people don’t need masks in most situations.

 Previously, the CDC advised that just about all people at camps should wear masks with only a few exceptions, like while they are eating, drinking or swimming.

-But that was before U.S adults began getting vaccinations in December, and before the U.S. government authorized Pfizer vaccinations for kids as young as 12 to 15.
+But that was before adults began getting shots in December, and before the U.S. government authorized the Pfizer vaccine for 12- to 15-year-olds earlier this month.

-About 2.5 million of the roughly 17 million U.S. kids in that age group have gotten at least one dose of vaccine since it was authorized less than three weeks ago.
+About 2.5 million of the roughly 17 million U.S. kids in that age group have gotten at least one shot.
 A second dose is also required, three weeks after the first, and then it takes two more weeks before the vaccine fully takes effect.

+That means that it will be mid-summer before kids in that age bracket are fully vaccinated.
+When that happens, “it’s going to be a camp experience that is much more like (before the pandemic),” said Erin Sauber-Schatz, who leads the CDC task force that prepares recommendations designed to keep Americans safe from COVID-19.

+Asked how camps will sort out who is vaccinated and who is not, Sauber-Schatz of the CDC said those decisions will have to be made at the local level.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.